A-03356

 Plain Language

-Third-party systems that integrate with a licensed high-risk AI system must obtain a certificate of compliance from the Department before integration, demonstrating conformance with cybersecurity standards.
-If the integration gives the third party new high-risk AI capabilities, it must obtain its own full license.
-Only one certificate is needed regardless of how many licensees the third party integrates with.
-This creates a supply-chain compliance obligation — licensees should verify that any third-party integration partner holds a certificate of compliance.
+Third-party systems that integrate with a licensed high-risk AI system must obtain a certificate of compliance from the Department before integration.
+The certificate requires the Department to assess the third-party system and confirm it meets cybersecurity standards.
+If a third-party system accesses the licensee's system to acquire new high-risk AI capabilities for itself, it must obtain its own license — not just a certificate.
+Only one certificate per third-party system is needed regardless of how many licensees it integrates with.

 Statutory Text